FusionAuth/fusionauth-site/DocsDevREADME.md

 * Create a repo.
 It should have the prefix `fusionauth-example-` and you should add both the owner and devrel teams (as admins) and developer team (as maintainers).
 * Add a readme and a license (apache2).
 It's great for the readme to point at the blog post, but you can also update the readme after your post is live.
 * Add an entry in https://github.com/FusionAuth/fusionauth-site/blob/main/site/_data/exampleapps.yaml (you can do it on your blog post branch).
 Note that you can only put an app in one tech group, and that if it is a JavaScript app, use JavaScript, not typescript, as the group name.
+- When a blog or doc pulls code from an example application, use the [RemoteCode or RemoteValue](https://github.com/FusionAuth/fusionauth-astro-components).
+You can also pull sections with tags: `<RemoteCode url="https://raw.githubusercontent.com/FusionAuth/fusionauth-javascript-sdk/main/packages/sdk-react/README.md" tags="forDocSite" />`

 This will add the example app to the example apps section in the docs.